chemafernandez/arbor-education-technical-task/README.md

 It's assumed the the data file doesn't contain errors.

-The service can be called directly due to there isn't any restriction or authorisation method implemented, simply call this url in your browser:
+The service is managed by `IngestController` Controller and it can be called directly due to there isn't any restriction or authorisation method implemented, simply call this url in your browser:
 * `http://my-domain/api/ingest`

-## Report Builder
+## Reports Builder
+The Reports Builder is a MVC Architecture application, managed by `ReportController` Controller.
+The data shown in the reports is retrieved from the database, previously populated by ths API Webservice.

+It builds 2 types of reports:
+* List of all messages which url is `http://my-domain/report_all`.
+* List of messages grouped by recipient which url is `http://my-domain/report_by_recipient`.

+The templates (Views) to display these reports are under folder `./resources/views/`.

 ## Installation

-##